maduranga95/Desktop-File-Manager/README.md

 # File Explorer

-A simple file explorer implemented with node.js modules, you can navigate through folders and open files.
+A simple file explorer implemented using electron which has added features rather than a typical file management system.

 ## APIs